latentflip/ScotRubyConf/Talks/tower-of-babel.md

 ### Domain Model

-> An object model of the domain that incorporates both behaviour and data.
+> "An object model of the domain that incorporates both behaviour and data."

     Appointment.book_on(date)